Martingonn/Dormouse-ImageGen/README.md

   A small, cute European hedgehog in field of shamrocks, looking right Small, cute hedgehog in hand, looking left
-  A tiny, young hedgehog, looking forward, transparent background
+  A tiny, young hedgehog, looking forward, transparent background The model will bind images with prompts like this:
+    image0/imageA -> Prompt1
+    image1/imageB -> Prompt2
+    image2/imageC -> Prompt3
+  It binds the images and prompts alphabetically.
-4. Follow the instructions.
+5. Follow the instructions.
 When pasting file paths, remove the "" signs.
 Input C:path/to/your/file instead of "C:path/to/yout/file"

 # Future Additions
 * Make code locate local models itself and list them